- Student Affairs

 - Complete the “Graduate Student Petition for Waiver of Continuous Registration” form

-- Submit your completed form to the Associate Dean of Graduate Affairs.
+- Submit your completed form to the Director of Graduate Students Affairs.

 Before returning from your Leave of Absence